• Skip to main content

 1977, The Who buy the Shepperton film studios in London for a half-million dollars.

 1983, James Jamerson died of complications stemming from cirrhosis of the liver, heart failure and pneumonia in Los Angeles, he was 47 years old.
 As one of The Funk Brothers he was the uncredited bassist on most of Motown Records’ hits in the 1960s and early 1970s including songs by Stevie Wonder, The Temptations, Martha and the Vandellas, Marvin Gaye, The Four Tops and The Supremes.
-He eventually performed on nearly 30 number one pop hits.
+He eventually performed on nearly thirty number one pop hits.

 1987, David Martin, bass player with Sam The Sham & the Pharaohs died of a heart attack aged 50.
-Martin co-wrote the group’s 1965 US number two and UK number 11 novelty hit “Wooly Bully.”
+Martin co-wrote the group’s 1965 US number two and UK number eleven novelty hit “Wooly Bully.”

 1998, The Beastie Boys started a three-week run at number one on the US album chart with Hello Nasty, their third US chart topping album.